Kuramenai/PathGPT/README.md

-# PathGPT : Leveraging Large Language Models for Personalized Route Generation
+# PathGPT: Leveraging Large Language Models for Personalized Route Generation

-This repository contains the implementation code of the paper PathGPT : Leveraging Large Language Models for Personalized Route Generation.
+This repository contains the implementation code of the paper PathGPT: Leveraging Large Language Models for Personalized Route Generation.

 # Introduction